Kids learn by having fun and playing games, but we also know that yoga and mindfulness provide them with wonderful benefits.

 Yoga Statues Race (Red Light, Green Light)

-One student, the Yogi Master, is at one end of the room holding a deck of cards.
+One student, the Yogi Master, is holding a deck of cards at one end of the room.
 They start facing away from the others.
 Every time they turn around, they hold up a different yoga pose card that the group of students must do right away and freeze.

 If they don’t freeze right away, or they move or fall out, they go back to the beginning.
 The Yogi Master (or you as the teacher) can simultaneously say “Red Light” “Green Light” to make it more clear when they can and cannot move if that gets tricky.
 I usually end up saying the Red and Green light instructions as the Yogi Master is fumbling with the cards, haha.

-I hope these games are enjoyable and fun for you and your kids!
+I hope these creative kids yoga games are enjoyable and fun for you and your students!

-Check out these other posts I have written on games, activities, and classroom management for teaching kids yoga.
+Check out these other posts with activities and classroom management for teaching kids yoga games.

 - 5 Active Kids Yoga Games to Have Fun in a Group